The Blue Dahlia: Plot

 The police interview Newell, Harwood, Buzz, and George.

-After Johnny checks in to a cheap hotel in Los Angeles under an assumed name, Corelli, the hotel manager, finds Johnny's framed photo of himself with Dickie and tries to blackmail him.
+Johnny checks in to a cheap hotel in Los Angeles under an assumed name.
+Corelli, the hotel manager, finds Johnny's framed photo of himself with Dickie and tries to blackmail him.
 Johnny punches Corelli out, smashing the frame in the process; he discovers on the back of the photo that Helen has written an insurance note revealing that Eddie is really Bauer, a murderer who is wanted in New Jersey.

 Corelli revives and sells information on Johnny's identity to a gangster named Leo (the nightclub partner of Eddie), who then kidnaps Johnny when he visits George and Buzz.

 Buzz and George visit Eddie at the Blue Dahlia.
 Joyce, who has agreed to meet Eddie, introduces herself.
 As Joyce picks at a blue dahlia flower, the nightclub's music sets off a painful ring in Buzz's head.
 Lapsing into a fit, he remembers the agonizing music that he heard at Helen's bungalow, as she played with a blue dahlia.

 Johnny escapes Leo and his side-kick, knocking them both out just before Eddie arrives.
 They talk and Eddie admits with regret that, fifteen years earlier, he was involved in the shooting of a bank messenger.

 Leo comes around and tries to shoot Johnny, but during a scuffle, he shoots Eddie instead.
 Johnny ends up shooting Leo and flees to the Blue Dahlia, where the police are trying to force a confused Buzz to admit that he killed Helen.

 Johnny enters and suggests that Joyce turn up the jazz music that Buzz hates.
 As his head pounds, Buzz remembers leaving Helen alive in her bungalow.
 Newell tries to shift suspicion towards George, then attempts to leave as Police Captain Hendrickson confronts Newell with the accusation that he tried to blackmail Helen about her affair, and that he killed her when she refused to comply.
 Newell then tries to escape from the office but is shot dead by Hendrickson when he pulls his own gun.

 Later, outside the Blue Dahlia, Buzz and George decide to go for a drink, leaving Johnny and Joyce together.